open-byte/djestful-framework/README.md

-# django-open-restful-framework
+# DjestFul Framework

-RESTFul Framework for Django , autogenerate documentation with OpenAPI
+DjestFul is a framework which has the advantage of documenting the endpoints (views) of Django applications.

+It is inspired by FastAPI, Django Ninja, and Django Restframework.